chrisgleitze/dotfiles/README.md

 Run this command, so only you can read your SSH key: chmod 600 ~/.ssh/id_rsa

-Error after installing LazyVim in Ubuntu WSL:
+Error after installing Neovim in Ubuntu WSL:
 "No C compiler found! "cc", "gcc", "clang", "cl", "zig" are not executable."
-Quit LazyVim, run this command: sudo apt update && sudo apt install build-essential
+Quit Neovim, run this command: sudo apt update && sudo apt install build-essential